Mission

 In our DhhEAF classes, hearing aids and cochlear implants are the norm rather than the uncomfortable exception.
 And tennis is an equalizer.
 The Deaf students take note that everyone has similar skill-set challenges in learning to play tennis.
 With guidance, they realize the satisfaction of learning and gain self-confidence with improvement.

-Students will appreciate that tennis can be a lifetime socialization activity, a fitness/health maintenance vehicle and an instrument to preserve and better understand Deaf Culture.
+Students appreciate that tennis can be a lifetime socialization activity, a fitness/health maintenance vehicle and an instrument to preserve and better understand Deaf Culture.
 We seek to affect academic improvements, good citizenship qualities, and self-esteem enhancement.
 Benefits can be extrapolated into better mental & physical health, & enhanced employment skills.
+Because language doesn’t matter, the universal rules of tennis can foster friendship and inclusion for the DHH anywhere they live for the rest of their lives.

 List of Services/Programs